Skotee/Journey-Diary/README.md

 Type in command line this command: pytest --cov-report term-missing --cov=resource in the folder where db_resource.py is.
 Test will run immediately.
 The coverage is the coverage of resource.

+<h2> Instruction on how to setup and run the client </h2>

+Type in command line this command (in project's folder directory): flask run.
+With this command server side will run, which is needed for proper working of client side.
+Then, in the same folder, to setup client type in command line: "npm install", to install all of dependendies.
+After installing, type in command line "npm start" to start all the scripts responsible for h in the folder where db_resource.py is.
+Test will run immediately.
+The coverage is the coverage of resource.